How To Get Rid of Gnats in Plants Using Dish Soap

 Spray gnat-infested plants all over thoroughly.
 Make sure to get all the foliage, including the underbelly of the leaves—this is where most pests tend to hide.

 Use a generous amount of spray mix.
-It’s okay if some of it seeps into the soil, as it won’t cause any toxicity.
+It’s okay if some of it seeps into the soil, as it won’t cause any toxicity due to the dilution.

-However, it’s much more likely that there are survivors.
-Gnat larvae can reside up to an inch deep (2.5 cm) in the soil.
+However, it’s likely that there are survivors.
+Gnat larvae can reside deep in the soil to feed on the roots.
 A dilute spray like the one we just used likely won’t be able to kill off these larvae completely.

 4. Add Soap to Your Regular Watering